Leadership Delegation

 Photos from the Trip

-A Greater Mankato Delegation was gathered to represent a diverse mix of community stakeholders from Mankato, North Mankato, Eagle Lake and area cities across Blue Earth and Nicollet Counties – bringing a regional marketplace perspective to this initiative.
-One of the goals of this Inter-City Leadership Visit is to strengthen the bonds between diverse leaders who must excel in collaboration for the advancement of the region.
+A Greater Mankato Delegation was gathered to represent a diverse mix of community stakeholders from Mankato, North Mankato, Eagle Lake, and area cities across Blue Earth and Nicollet Counties, bringing a regional marketplace perspective to this initiative.
+One of the goals of this InterCity Leadership Visit was to strengthen the bonds between diverse leaders who must excel in collaboration for the advancement of the region.
 A three-day agenda was organized to help Greater Mankato delegates learn some best practice ideas that will help us advance select Envision 2020 goals.
-Particular emphasis was placed on three areas ready for mobilization: Economic Development, Talent Development, and Collaborative Partnerships between Government or Non-Profits.
-Some other topics were woven through the agenda, including: transportation, city center renaissance, community facilities, sustainability and livability aspects.
+Particular emphasis was placed on three areas ready for mobilization: Economic Development, Talent Development, and Collaborative Partnerships between Government or Nonprofits.
+Some other topics were woven through the agenda, including: transportation, city center renaissance, community facilities, sustainability, and livability aspects.

 The theme for the 2009 leadership retreat was “Strong Leadership During Challenging Times.”
 The sessions revolved around finding opportunities throughout our challenging times and what that means to the various sectors within our community.